FruitieX/twinkly-mqtt/README.md

-# tuya-mqtt
+# twinkly-mqtt

-This program periodically polls configured Tuya devices in your local network, and publishes current state on an MQTT topic: `/home/tuya/<device_id>`.
+This program periodically polls configured Twinkly devices in your local network, and publishes current state on an MQTT topic: `/home/twinkly/<device_id>`.

-It also subscribes to an MQTT topic `/home/tuya/<device_id>/set` and sets device state according to incoming messages.
+It also subscribes to an MQTT topic `/home/twinkly/<device_id>/set` and sets device state according to incoming messages.

 ## Running